laktak/chkbit/README.md

   PATH

 optional arguments:
-  -h, --help     show this help message and exit
-  -u, --update   update indices (without this chkbit will only verify files) -f, --force    force update of damaged items
-  -q, --quiet    quiet, don't show progress/information -v, --verbose  verbose output
+  -h, --help          show this help message and exit -u, --update        update indices (without this chkbit will only verify files) -f, --force         force update of damaged items -i, --verify-index  verify files in the index only (will not report new files) -q, --quiet         quiet, don't show progress/information -v, --verbose       verbose output

 Status codes:
   ROT: error, bitrot detected